 What Can I Do During OEP

-In the Open Enrollment Period Medicare Beneficiaries currently enrolled into a Medicare Advantage plan can:
+OEP vs AEP Medicare is very different.
+In the Open Enrollment Period Medicare Beneficiaries currently enrolled in a Medicare Advantage plan can:

 - Cancel your stand-alone Part D prescription drug plan